 - and of course the product (please make it as big as possible don´t care about proportions)

 This is how it works today.
-I really spend a lot of time on thinking about this.
-Does such an advert really catches the attention of a costumer that has at least 750 contacts to advertising messages per day (according to an article for the Online Media Rockstars (OMR) 2017).
-If you really want to get your message recognized, you need to change the way of thinking.
+I really spend a lot of time thinking about this.
+Does such an advert really catches the attention of a customer that has at least 750 contacts to advertising messages per day (according to an article for the Online Media Rockstars (OMR) 2017).
+If you really want to get your message recognized, you need to change your way of thinking.
 You need to provide a benefit in whatsoever way.
 One way could be to give discounts, another one could be a lottery with very attractive prices…but all those solutions have no charm, and are in my point of view pretty annoying.
 We (as advertisers) seem to lose the capability to tell stories.
-Back in the 60-70ties TV-commercials were minutes long, told complete stories and did it with charm.
+Back in the 60-70ties TV commercials were minutes long, told complete stories, and did it with charm.
 Now TV advertising became expensive…30 seconds spots are the regular thing…it seems there is no time anymore to tell stories that catches your heart and keep in your mind.
 And this is the thing…successful advertising needs to be kept in mind.
 Kept in mind with a positive emotional feeling.
 That´s why I say, that we need to go back to the storytelling that was advertising capable of in the last decades…in moving material as well as in print.

 Instead if screaming, let´s be more silent